edoardociscato/affinitymatrix/README.md

 from Chiappori, Ciscato and Guerriero (2020).
 For the sake of clarity, consider the marriage market example: every row of our data frame corresponds to a couple.
-The first `Kx` columns correspond to the husbands’ characteristics, or *matching variables*, while the last `Ky` columns correspond to the wives’.
-The key inputs to feed to `estimate.affinity.matrix` are two matrices `X` and `Y` corresponding to the husbands’ and wives’ traits and sorted so that the i-th man in `X` is married to the i-th woman in `Y`.
+The first `Kx` columns correspond to the husbands' characteristics, or *matching variables*, while the last `Ky` columns correspond to the wives'.
+The key inputs to feed to `estimate.affinity.matrix` are two matrices `X` and `Y` corresponding to the husbands' and wives' traits and sorted so that the i-th man in `X` is married to the i-th woman in `Y`.

 ``` r